mchidk/BinaryRage/readme.md

 # FAQ
 ## Is it really fast?
-We have tested more than 200,000 complex objects (documents) written to disk per second on a crappy laptop :-)
+We have tested more than 200,000 complex objects written to disk per second on a crappy laptop :-)

 All writes are performed asynchronously.